★★★★★

 Massage

 Apply pressure to trigger points.
-Get treatment from a trained massage therapist, or try it yourself at home.
-Simply put pressure on the trigger point or knot for five to ten seconds, and then release it.
+Get treatment from a trained massage therapist or try it yourself at home.
+Simply put pressure on the trigger point or knot for five to ten seconds and then release it.

 When a muscle is tightened into a knot, it can limit blood flow in that area.
-The theory is when you put pressure on the knot, you further limit blood flow.
+The theory is that when you put pressure on the knot, you further limit blood flow.
 When you release the pressure, blood rushes in.
 This increased blood flow can help the muscle relax.

 Massage Tools